Get crafty with kids. These fun crafts are perfect for kids to make and keep them busy. They’ll provide with a nice family activity.

 1. Headband Kite Design

 There’s nothing young kids love more than flaunting their masterpiece.
-Create this vibrant felt headband kites with them and watch them beam with pride as they put them on.
+Create these vibrant felt headband kites with them and watch them beam with pride as they put them on.

 This project is excellent for teaching your little one how to do simple stitches.
 The essential materials you need to pull this off are plain headbands, like these and colorful felt, which you can buy in bulk here.

 You need your basic sewing kit for stitching together the kite, and the rest is up to you and the little one.
-Add as much or as few embellishments as you like.
+Add as many or as few embellishments as you like.